Material flow accounts

 Domestic material consumption

 A more disaggregated analysis of DMC conveys the relative significance of various materials and their potential for reuse, recovery or recycling.
-The DMC of the aggregated EU-27 economy is dominated by non-metallic minerals (see Figure 4) make up nearly half of the DMC in 2012 (6.4 tonnes per capita).
-With 3.4 and 3.3 tonnes per capita respectively, biomass and fossil energy materials each make up approximately one fourth of DMC.
+The DMC of the aggregated EU-27 economy is dominated by non-metallic minerals (see Figure 4) making up nearly half of the DMC in 2013 (6.2 tonnes per capita).
+With 3.4 and 3.1 tonnes per capita respectively, biomass and fossil energy materials each make up approximately one fourth of DMC.
 Metal ores constitute the smallest of the main categories with 0.5 tonnes per capita.

 Domestic material consumption of the main material categories over time